- Thinking about the costs of cancer treatment

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-For dependent children and many young adults up to age 26, there are new protections under the Affordable Care Act that do not allow pre-existing condition exclusion periods.
-(See the section “The Affordable Care Act” and “Health insurance options for young adults” under the section “Options for the Uninsured“ for more information.)
+The Affordable Care Act protects dependent children and many young adults up to age 26 from pre-existing condition exclusion periods.
+This protection applies to children under 19, and to young adults between the ages of 19-26 who haven’t had a lapse in coverage that is greater than 63 days.
+(See the section “The Affordable Care Act” and “Health insurance options for young adults” in the section called “Options for the Uninsured” for more information.)

 If a cancer patient is uninsured, and takes a job with an employer offering group insurance, the pre-existing condition exclusion period for the employee and his or her partner cannot be longer than 12 months.
 Pre-existing condition exclusion periods cannot be applied to dependent children and some young adults under the Affordable Care Act, as noted above.